What are stocks and why invest?

-With Moneybox, you can buy shares regularly with Weekly Stocks or with a one-off buy.
-And, if you can’t afford a whole share, you can work up with fractional shares.
+With Moneybox, you can buy regularly with Weekly Stocks or through a one-off buy.
+Stocks are available to buy as whole or fractional.

 This makes even the most expensive stocks in the world accessible to everyone.